Waddell Cunningham: New York ship owner and privateer

 Dealings in New York brought him into contact and partnership with Thomas Greg, another Belfast Presbyterian.
 Benefitting from the rise in the prices of provisions during the Seven Years’ War (1756–1763) and, although themselves trading illicitly with the French and Spanish, from licence to attack and plunder enemy vessels, Greg & Cunningham became one of New York's largest shipping companies.

-After the war, the partners invested some of their new found wealth in a sugar plantation on Dominica, which they called "Belfast".
+After the war, the partners invested some of their new found wealth in acquiring a sugar plantation on Dominica, which they called "Belfast".
 Greg's brother John, already established on the island, supplied slaves.
+(On Dominica, their enterprise has lent the name Belfast to an elevated neighbourhood above the coastal village of Mahaut and to the adjacent Belfast River).